tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 If the server has successfully released the resources allocated for this token, it MUST send back a `204 (No Content)` response.

-The server MUST terminate any ongoing Upload Transfer Procedure for the same token before sending the response.
+The server MAY terminate any ongoing Upload Transfer Procedure for the same token before sending the response by abruptly terminating the HTTP connection or stream.

 If the server has no record of the token in `Upload-Token`, it MUST respond with `404 (Not Found)` status code.